 On the next appointment (usually a week later) the roots and the inner cavity of the tooth will be filled and sealed with medicated dental materials.
 The tooth will then be sealed with a filling, and then a crown (cap).
 This will protect the tooth, prevent further breakage, and restore full functionality.

 It is considered normal to experience some pain and discomfort for a short time after the treatment.
-All pain will subside as the tooth and gums heal.
-The doctor should give you some care and instructions regarding how you can maintain health and functionality to your tooth, as well as recommendations on how to care for your tooth during the healing process.
+All pain should subside as the tooth and gums heal.
+Our dentist will give you some care and instructions regarding how you can maintain health and functionality to your tooth, as well as recommendations on how to care for your tooth during the healing process.

-To prevent any future infection and decay, good oral hygiene practices as well as regular dental visits will aid in the overall health of your mouth, and provide greater longevity in the life of your root canal treatment.
-Contact us at Evans Street Dental to learn more about receiving a root canal in McMinnville, Oregon.
+To prevent any future infection and decay, good oral hygiene practices as well as regular dental visits will aid in the overall health of your mouth and provide greater longevity in the life of your root canal treatment.
+Contact Evans Street Dental Center at 503-472-1402 to learn more about receiving a root canal in McMinnville, Oregon.